 20th Century: America & northern Europe

-Body art fact: Henna designs depicting paisleys, peacocks, mandalas and floral strips in the Indian fashion are a modern creation - originating in the mid-20th century.
-Before this, Indian henna designs were comprised of lines, stripes, squares, circles or solid coverage on the hands and feet.
+Body art fact: Henna designs depicting paisleys, peacocks, mandalas and floral strips are a modern creation - originating in the mid-20th century.
+Before this, henna designs were comprised of lines, stripes, squares, circles or solid coverage on the hands and feet.

 Henna is part of my heritage.
-My ethnicity includes Slavic, Sicilian, Celtic, Saxon and Norse with mixed religious ancestry of Christianity and Judaism.
-Sicilian women have been using henna since at least the 12th century.
-Being Sicilian, I have absolutely no issue with anyone using safe henna for body art.
+My ethnicity is an Old World melting pot of Western Slavic, Sicilian, Norman, Celtic, Germanic, Saxon and Norse with mixed religious ancestry of Christianity and Judaism.
+Sicilian women have been using henna for over 800 years.
+Even though my ancestors' use of henna fell to the wayside long ago, I embraced it and made it my career.
+I have no issue with anyone doing henna body art as long as they respect its historical and multi-cultural significance and use safe henna.
 Henna is a beautiful medium that relaxes the senses and brings joy.
-That's something that, I believe, should be available to everyone.
+That's something I believe should be available to anyone.
 I welcome all to enjoy henna.

-Fun bit of nerdy trivia: My Sicilian ancestry comes from Termini Imerese in Palermo and Leonforte in Enna.
-As the oldest surviving city in Sicily, Enna was founded by the Sicani tribe sometime before 1,100 BCE.
+Fun bit of nerdy trivia: The Sicilian side of my family is from Palermo and Enna.
+As the oldest surviving town in Sicily, Enna was founded by the Sicani tribe sometime before 1,100 BCE.
 They called it Henna.

 Throughout Sicily's history colonists and conquerors kept Henna as the town name by translating it into their own languages (castrum, castro + qasr mean camp, fort):

 Enna (Greek, 705 BCE),